What is a KPI?

 Direct vs. indirect labor costs

-It is difficult for some companies to get a true picture of direct (e.g. when someone is creating a work order) versus indirect (e.g. being in meetings, on break, etc.) costs.
+It is difficult for some companies to get a true picture of direct (e.g. expenses that can be tied to a specific activity, such as creating a work order) versus indirect (e.g. expenses that cannot be tied to an activity, such as being in meetings, on break, etc.) costs.
 Having the ability to clearly see the difference in these costs helps companies manage how efficiently their employees are working and spending their time.

 Estimated vs. actual costs

-If a company has a “to order” model—meaning it makes, engineers, or configures when a customer places an order—then costing is one of the most important manufacturing metrics.
-When a company can understand how much something costs, it’s able to apply mark ups to make sure the work will be profitable.
-If there isn’t a way to compare what it actually cost to make the order with the estimate of the cost, then the profitability picture is murky.
-Conversely, if a company can estimate a job and then “close the loop” by understanding its actual costs, it can become better at estimating the next job, especially if that next job is similar to something that’s been manufactured before.
+If a company has a “to order” model—meaning it makes, engineers, or configures when a customer places an order—costing is one of the most important manufacturing metrics.
+When a company can understand how much something costs, it’s then able to apply mark-ups to make sure the work will be profitable.
+If there isn’t a way to compare what it actually costs to make the order with the estimate of what it would cost, then the profitability picture is murky.
+Conversely, if a company can estimate a job and then “close the loop” by understanding its actual costs, it can become better at estimating the next job—especially if that next job is similar to something that’s been manufactured before.

 Gross profit by sales order, work order, etc.

 Did we make money on this?
 It’s a common question that would seem easy to answer, but can be elusive.
-In many cases, companies know their overall profit margins by month or quarter, but cannot tell you on an order-by-order basis if they were profitable.
+In many cases, companies know their overall profit margins by month or quarter, but cannot tell if they were profitable on an order-by-order basis.
 Why is this important?
 If you understand your profitability down to the order level, you may learn there is business you’re taking that you shouldn’t be, and other business you should be trying to get more of.
-I frequently see companies confuse volume with profitability in their manufacturing metrics—you may have a customer that sends a lot of business your way, but it takes too much work to complete the order and you end up losing money or breaking even on the job.
+I frequently see companies confuse volume with profitability—you may have a customer that sends a lot of business your way, but it takes too much work to complete the order, and you end up losing money or breaking even on the job.

 On-time delivery performance

-Not to be confused with lead time (the amount of time it takes from placing an order to when the order is actually delivered to the customer), cycle time is the actual amount of time it takes to manufacture the product.
+Not to be confused with lead time, which is the amount of time it takes from placing an order to when the order is actually delivered to the customer, cycle time is the actual amount of time it takes to manufacture the product.
 A lot of manufacturing companies will analyze the difference between cycle time and lead time to see where gains can be made in the process.
-Some Infor ERP products (VISUAL and CloudSuite Industrial) have tools to help companies better understand where these differences exist, so they can more easily analyze performance issues.
+Some Infor ERP products have tools to help companies better understand where these differences lie, so that they can more easily analyze productivity issues.

 Scheduled vs. unscheduled maintenance

-This KPI is fairly straightforward—it is used to understand how well your preventative maintenance programs are performing.
-Companies schedule routine maintenance on equipment, which then makes that equipment (and thus capacity) unavailable.
-It is planned and can be forecasted and accounted for in the overall picture of capacity, whereas unplanned maintenance is the opposite.
-Understanding the impact of unscheduled maintenance can help you improve your preventative programs, or help you understand if new equipment would be beneficial.
+This manufacturing metric is fairly straightforward; it is used to understand how well preventative maintenance programs are performing.
+Companies schedule routine maintenance that makes equipment (and thus capacity) unavailable.
+Since it is planned, this type of maintenance can be forecasted and accounted for in the overall picture of capacity.
+Unplanned maintenance is the opposite.
+Understanding the impact of unscheduled maintenance on your capacity and productivity can help you improve your preventative programs, or determine if new equipment would be beneficial.

-This is a high-level quality measurement that companies use to measure their product value and order accuracy.
-It calculates how many returns you receive versus how many orders are shipped, along with reasons for return.
-This can help identify if you have a product problem or an order accuracy problem.
+This is a quality measurement that companies use at a high level to measure their product value and order accuracy.
+Knowing how many returns you receive versus how many orders are shipped, along with reasons for returns, can help identify product or order accuracy problems.

 Putting solid manufacturing KPIs in place is the first step to improving a company.
-You cannot manage performance unless you measure it.
-KPIs are important “scoreboards” to have, but perhaps more important is the system tracking and managing the KPIs.
-If you have an ERP in place, then you have the platform to drive the KPIs in this article and many more.
+You cannot manage unless you measure.
+KPIs are important “scoreboards” to have, but perhaps more important is the system providing this data.
+If you have an ERP in place, then you have the platform to inform these KPIs and many more.
 If you do not have an ERP, then the job is quite a bit more difficult.

-If you are looking for ERP and not sure where to start, how about talking to an expert who is not a sales person?
-Click here to learn more about Jack Shannon, and sign up for a free phone consultation to discuss your situation.
+If you’re searching for an ERP solution and not sure where to start, download our eBook: “How to Select ERP and Not Regret It.”
+Also available to you is talking to an expert who is not a sales person?
+Click here to learn more about Jack Shannon, President of Visual South, and sign up for a free phone consultation to discuss your situation.